Passaic County NJ Domestic Violence Lawyers

 Restraining Order Attorneys in Wayne, New Jersey

-Regardless of the circumstances of your domestic violence case, the damage of a unfavorable outcome can be catastrophic and long-lasting.
+Regardless of the circumstances of your domestic violence case, the damage of an unfavorable outcome can be catastrophic and long-lasting.
 For the victim or the accused, it is essential to have an experienced domestic violence attorney to protect your rights and advocate on your behalf.
-At Del Sardo & Montanari, our seasoned attorneys have provided aggressive representation for countless clients in Wayne, Clifton, Little Falls, and throughout Passaic and Essex counties.
+At The Montanari Law Group, our seasoned attorneys have provided aggressive representation for countless clients in Wayne, Clifton, Little Falls, and throughout Passaic and Essex counties.
 Our team includes leaders in the fields of Criminal and Civil law, and our integrated approach allows us to address every component of your case to arrive at a favorable outcome.
 We will meet with you to learn about your situation, conduct an independent investigation, and construct a compelling case in your favor.
 It is our mission to provide support and guidance through every phase of the legal process as we work tirelessly to achieve the best possible outcome.
-For a free initial consultation with one of our knowledgeable domestic violence attorneys today, contact our Passaic County offices at 973-233-4396 or toll free at 888-877-7985.
+For a free initial consultation with one of our knowledgeable domestic violence attorneys today, contact our Passaic County offices at 973-233-4396 or toll-free at 888-877-7985.

 Acts of Domestic Violence in New Jersey

 In 1991, New Jersey lawmakers enacted the Prevention of Domestic Violence Act, to provide protection for domestic violence victims and to outline the guidelines for legal procedures surrounding domestic violence and restraining orders in New Jersey.
 According to this law, any of the criminal offenses listed below may be considered an act of domestic violence if it arises between individuals who meet the relationship criteria.